DevOps Best Practices and KPIs

 - Minimized time between code changes and their availability to users.

-- Fast feedback loops, real-time monitoring and rollback mechanisms.
+- Fast feedback loops and a focus on real-time monitoring and rollback mechanisms.

-- High-quality code and comprehensive test coverage for smooth deployments.
+- Striving for high-quality code and comprehensive test coverage to ensure a smooth deployment process.

 - Deployment Pipeline Automation